singhritesh85/terraform-azure/upgrade-aks-cluster/pod-disruption-budget/README.md

 ```
 while applying PDB you can select one in between minAvailable and maxUnavailable.
 <br> <br/>
 In this example I have created two pods(using replicas: 2) and with the selector (app: nginx).
+Pod disruption budget is created with minimum 33% pods always be available.